ds-wizard/horizon-europe-dmp-template/README.md

 ### 1.20.0

-- Add content to Other Outputs category
+- Added content to the Other Outputs category
--
+- Fixed the published dataset to reflect future-oriented statement

 ### 1.19.0

-- Fix non-equipment datasets utility
+- Fixed non-equipment datasets utility
-- Fix affiliation for MS Word format
+- Fixed affiliation for MS Word format
-- Improve text
+- Improved text

 ### 1.18.0

-- Update dependency on KM to 2.6.13
+- Updated dependency on KM to 2.6.13
-- Fix legacy integration type
+- Fixed legacy integration type

 ### 1.17.0

-- Update integrations to metamodel version 17.0 (released in DSW 4.22.0)
+- Updated integrations to metamodel version 17.0 (released in DSW 4.22.0)
 - Improved minor text flow

 ### 1.16.0